catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 ### GPi only mode

-When the `gpi_only` parameter is set to `True`, the conversion will only convert the sessions that contain GPi data.
+When the `gpi_only` parameter is set to `True`, the conversion script will only convert the sessions that contain GPi data.
+The general metadata for the pre-MPTP sessions can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/pre_MPTP_GPi_only_metadata.yaml`.
-The general metadata for the public dataset can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/public_metadata.yaml`.
+The general metadata for the post-MPTP sessions can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/post_MPTP_GPi_only_metadata.yaml`.

-When the `gpi_only` parameter is set to `False`, the conversion will convert all non-GPi data.
+When the `gpi_only` parameter is set to `False`, the conversion script will convert all (GPi and non-GPi) data.
+The general metadata for the pre-MPTP sessions can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/pre_MPTP_metadata.yaml`.
-The general metadata for the embargo dataset can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/embargo_metadata.yaml`.
+The general metadata for the post-MPTP sessions can be edited by modifying the yaml file at `src/turner_lab_to_nwb/asap_tdt/metadata/post_MPTP_metadata.yaml`.

 ## TDT to NWB mapping